walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 the gaps have been filled with the next value to come and in the bottom figure the difference has been interpolated.

 ## Summary and Conclusion
-In this post we have seen how we can use PySpark to perform end-to-end interpolation of time series data.
+In this post, we have seen how we can use PySpark to perform end-to-end interpolation of time series data.
 We have demonstrated, how we can use resample time series data and how we can use the `Window` function in combination with the `first()` and `last()` function to fill-in the generated missing values.
 We have then seen, how we can use a user-defined function to perform a simple